fusor/catasb/local/linux/README.md

     $ cp config/my_vars.yml.example config/my_vars.yml
     $ vim config/my_vars.yml
     ```
-    * Set `dockerhub_user_name` (and optionally `dockerhub_user_password`) with your own dockerhub username (and password).
+    * If using a private repository, set `dockerhub_user_name` (and optionally `dockerhub_user_password`) with your own dockerhub username (and password).
 This will skip the prompts during execution and makes re-runs easy.
 A valid dockerhub login is required for the broker to authenticate to dockerhub to search an organization for APBs.
     * Set `dockerhub_org` to load APB images into your broker from an organization.
 For dockerhub organization you may use your own if you pushed your own APBs or you may use the `ansibleplaybookbundle` [organization](https://hub.docker.com/u/ansibleplaybookbundle/) as a sample.
-    * Set `openshift_hostname` and `dockerhub_org` if you want to use a different static IP.
+    * Set `hostname` and `openshift_routing_suffix` if you want to use a different static IP.
     * Example `my_vars.yml`
           $ cat local/config/my_vars.yml
           ---